Antarctica and the Southern Ocean

 New Zealand is also party to other agreements, which along with the Antarctic Treaty make up the Antarctic Treaty System.
 One of these agreements is the Protocol on Environmental Protection to the Antarctic Treaty, which designates Antarctica as a natural reserve, devoted to peace and science, prohibits mineral resource activities, and requires assessment of the environmental impacts of any human activities there.

 New Zealand is also a member of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), which protects the Antarctic marine ecosystem while managing sustainable harvesting.
+In 2016, the 25 members of CCAMLR unanimously agreed to establish a Marine Protected Area in the Ross Sea region.

 Find out more about: